 Threats to open data aren't new, and archivists, librarians, and researchers have a long history of working to foster and preserve unfettered access to information.
 Events like Sunshine Week and Open Access Week highlight similar issues to the scholarly community and the press.
 The End of Term Web Archive project has functioned since 2008 to "capture and save US Government websites at the end of presidential administrations" as a collaboration between the Internet Archive, California Digital Library, University of North Texas Libraries, and Library of Congress, covering sites from all three branches of the federal government.

-Together, we must: work for strong federal, state, and local open data policies; increase data skills and competencies among students and colleagues; and continue to shed light, year after year, on threats to data collections from all sources.
-An annual series of events, coordinated across campuses, nonprofits, libraries, citizen science initiatives, and cultural heritage institutions and spanning disciplines and types of datasets can shed light on public information that is in danger of being deleted, repressed, mishandled, or lost.
+Together, we must: work for strong federal, state, and local open data policies; increase critical data literacy skills and competencies among students and colleagues; and continue to shed light, year after year, on threats to data collections from all sources.
+At the same time, we hope to make our communities more aware of the governmental, corporate, and institutional collection of data, and the ways in which these data can harm marginalized communities.
+An annual series of events, coordinated across campuses, nonprofits, libraries, citizen science initiatives, community activists, and cultural heritage institutions and spanning disciplines and types of datasets can shed light on public information that is in danger of being deleted, repressed, mishandled, or lost, as well as surveillance and data collection practices that can be harmful to communities.
 Through this project, we hope to: raise awareness of different types of threats to publicly available data; engage with the power dynamics involved in data creation, sharing, and retention; foster concrete skills and collaborative projects; and highlight work to make endangered data more secure and accessible.